H. E. Crudgington: Early days (1879–1881)

+During one of these trips Comber was shot in the back.
+In San Salvador, Crudgington operated to remove the bullet, which had lodged in Comber’s spine.

 Journey to Stanley Pool (1881)

 The missionaries decided to advance simultaneously along both banks of the river.

 Crudgington and William Holman Bentley left San Salvador on 8 January 1881 and followed the north shore, walking for 8 to 19 hours each day for 21 days through the Basundi and Babwende region to Stanley Pool.

 In Kintamo (Kinshasa) they had a reasonably friendly reception from Chief Ngaliema.

 Further up the local people were hostile, taking them for the advance guard of Henry Morton Stanley's expedition.

 When the French explorer Pierre Savorgnan de Brazza had passed through in the other direction, he had advised the people to resist Stanley's Belgians.

 The missionaries returned by a shorter route that took only 15 days.

 On 26 February 1881 Henry Morton Stanley, Victor Harou and Paul Nève boarded the Royal and steamed upstream from Isangila.

 At Nsouki they freed Crudgington and Bentley, whom the local people had taken prisoner.

 In total they had covered 800 km and had been the first Europeans to reach the west shore of the Pool.